 Applicants must demonstrate a GPA of 2.7 or better, and submit three letters of recommendation and a statement of intent along with their application.
 Though not required, students may choose to submit GRE scores.
 Online learners taking three courses each fall and spring semester typically graduate in two years.

 St. Cloud students complete online courses both asynchronously and synchronously.
 The MS in higher education administration program follows a cohort model, with multiple options for students to study online, on campus, or in hybrid format.
 Cohort groups for the MS online begin in the fall semester each year.

-St. Cloud is regionally accredited by the Higher Learning Commission (HLC).
+Saint Cloud State University is regionally accredited by the Higher Learning Commission (HLC).

 24. University of New Orleans

 Opened in 1958, UNO became the South’s first fully integrated public university.
 The school maintains its commitment to inclusion and diversity today, educating students from all 64 state parishes, all 50 U.S. states, and over 130 countries.
 An R1 Carnegie–classified research institution, UNO offers dozens of undergraduate, graduate, and pre–professional programs spanning nine schools and colleges, including several degrees available online.

 UNO’s master’s degree in higher education online targets multiple skill sets in educational leadership, including student affairs, assessment, and administration.
 The M.Ed. in higher education requires both online and on–campus courses, emphasizing a collaborative learning environment that prepares graduates for higher education administrator roles within urban and metropolitan colleges and universities.
 Students must complete 36 credits in foundations and leadership, professional practice, and electives courses and an internship to earn the degree.
 Coursework explores educational research, current issues in higher education, advanced education program evaluation, and higher education organization and leadership.